survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> Note that scripts such as `start` or `test` are special cases.
 You can run them directly through `npm`.
 Normally you run these scripts through `npm run` (ie `npm run start` or `npm run build`).

-W> `TARGET=build` type of declarations won't work on Windows!
-You should instead use `SET TARGET=build&& webpack` and `SET TARGET=dev&& webpack-dev-server...` there.
-It is important it's `build&&` as `build &&` will fail.
+W> `TARGET=dev` type of declarations won't work on Windows!
+You should instead use `SET TARGET=dev&& webpack` and `SET TARGET=dev&& webpack-dev-server...` there.
+It is important it's `dev&&` as `build &&` will fail.
 Later on webpack will allow env to be passed to it directly making this cross-platform.
 For now this will work.

 ### Setting Up Configuration Target for `npm start`